-Visitors have to opportunity to get a closer look at the real Florida, including the salt marshes, coastal maritime forests, and the stunning beaches where shells and shark teeth are waiting to be discovered.
+Visitors have an opportunity to get a closer look at the real Florida, including salt marshes, coastal maritime forests, and stunning beaches where shells and shark teeth are waiting to be discovered.

-The George Crady Bridge Fishing Pier offers fisherman a place to cast their lines in hopes of a good catch.
-Fishing bait, tackle supplies as well as snacks and refreshments are available at the On the Line bait and Tackle Shop nearby.
+The George Crady Bridge Fishing Pier offers fishermen a place to cast their lines in hopes of a good catch.
+Fishing bait, tackle supplies, snacks, and refreshments are available at the On the Line Bait and Tackle Shop nearby.

 The Footprints in the Sand Eco-Trail features educational signs and QR codes with information about the local wildlife and plant life.
 Those who are up for a longer, slightly more rigorous hike can opt for the 6.9-mile stretch of the Florida Trail that ends at the historic Fort Pickens.

 The clean, wide beaches along Florida’s Space Coast offer something for everyone, whether it’s a calm, peaceful day under the sunshine or a fast-paced adventure that gets your blood pumping.
-The beautiful, warm waters and versatility of Cocoa Beach make it one of the nicest beaches in Florida.
+The beautiful, warm waters and versatility of Cocoa Beach make it one of the best beach destinations in Florida.

 The pier also provides great fishing spots and a killer view of the Atlantic Ocean.
 Beach, water sport, and fishing equipment rentals are available, not to mention the beach volleyball court for a great game.

 Though there are countless wind and water sports to participate in like stand-up paddleboarding, kayaking, or parasailing, one of the top things to do in Cocoa Beach is surf.